alainmuls/RX3proc/docs/general-overview.md

 ## Purpose

-`rnxproc` provides several python scripts which can be run in stand alone mode or be called from other python scripts.
+`RX3proc` provides several python scripts which can be run in stand alone mode or be called from other python scripts.
 The purpose is to create  scripts performing a specific task.
 Some tasks will be grouped in a more general (super-)script to perform several elementary steps in a row.

 ### Converting (six-)hourly SBF files to (compressed) RINEX v3.x files